 The continuous exchange of the live sounds over the phone allowed for immediate feedback and reaction.

-Both recordings were later superimposed in the editing process, retaining their stereo structure,
+Both recordings were superimposed in the editing process,

-making them part of the same sound space.
+making them part of a shared sound space.

 Click on the photo to enlarge.